Matka Travel Fair travel survey, holiday travel forecast 2025 and international travel survey: outbound travel is growing

 Artificial intelligence (AI) services have emerged strongly in travel planning

-According to the survey, the biggest increase in the desire to travel has been abroad.
+The biggest increase in the desire to travel has been abroad.
 Comparing trips made in 2024 with those planned for 2025, demand is growing especially for southern Europe, including Spain, Greece, Croatia, Cyprus and Portugal.
-On the other hand, there is also interest from neighbouring Norway and long-haul destinations such as Thailand, Malaysia, the Maldives and Vietnam, as well as the Caribbean and Africa.
+On the other hand, there is also interest from neighboring Norway and long-haul destinations such as Thailand, Malaysia, the Maldives and Vietnam, as well as the Caribbean and Africa.

 Among the types of trips, cultural, concert, nature, wellness and health holidays are the most popular.
 Interest in retreats and food and wine trips is significantly higher than the proportion of people who have already taken them.
-More than half of Finns went to a holiday cottage last year, 29% with their own cottage and 26% with a rented cottage.
-There is also a slight increase in interest in holidaying in a motorhome or caravan.
+Over half of Finns spent their holidays at a holiday cottage last year.

 There is growing interest in innovative tourism